 If your clients buy an online ad package from you, why not offer them web design services too?

 Show them the value of an attractive landing page and how it can increase their revenue exponentially!
 If they’re happy with the result, you could offer them copywriting services the next month to further boost their conversion rate!
 Since you have already proven your value, they’re more likely to take the deal.

 Remember, the more you seem to know about your own business domain, the more your clients will trust you.

-Despite running a service business, you’ve been trending towards a standardized service offering which can be packaged up to the market.
+Despite running a service business, you’ve been trending towards a standardized service offering that can be packaged up to the market.
 The only “service” part can be the delivery of the package itself.

-However, by leveraging freelance talent pools (and even scouring them for a project manager/ business manager), even the delivery of the service can be packaged up (at least to you, the owner).
+However, by leveraging freelance talent pools (and even scouring them for a project manager/ business manager), even the service delivery can be packaged up (at least to you, the owner).